-Important: When the withholding account is closed before December 31, the annual withholding reconciliation (WT-7) and supporting wage and information returns are due within 30 days of the account cease date.
+Important: When the withholding account is closed before December 31, the annual withholding reconciliation (WT-7) is due within 30 days of the account cease date.

 What records should I keep for Wisconsin tax purposes, and how long should I keep them?

 You must keep your tax records until the statute of limitation expires.
 Usually this is four years from the due date of the return or the date filed, whichever is later.

 You may claim exemption from withholding of Wisconsin income tax if you had no liability for income tax last year, and you expect to incur no liability for income tax this year.
 To claim complete exemption from withholding use Wisconsin